Phi Theta Kappa

 Members are encouraged not only to achieve continuing academic distinction but also to develop leadership and service habits.

-The chartered chapter at Arizona Western College in 2004 is Sigma Beta.
+Since 1968, the chartered chapter at Arizona Western College is Sigma Beta.
 While Sigma Beta is not part of Honors, it is run (housed) within the AWC Honors program.

 Standards of Excellence

 To be eligible for membership in the Sigma Beta chapter a student must:

 - Have completed a minimum of 12 credits of college course work (6 credit hours for certification technical programs), and must be currently enrolled in 6 credit hours at Arizona Western College.